 Taught by a team of world-leading researchers, published writers and prize winning poets, English and creative writing at the University of South Wales will provide you with a friendly and supportive atmosphere that will allow you to flourish.

-As an English and creative writing student at the University of South Wales, you’ll be taught by academics who are prize-winning poets, novelists and story writers.
+As an English university student, you’ll be taught by academics who are prize-winning poets, novelists and story writers.

 There is a thriving research culture at the University, so you’ll be taught by expert staff, many of whose publications have been recognised as internationally excellent or world leading.